acres scheme

 9. Plant at least 3 species from the table provided on their website. below of which not more than 25 per cent of the total trees planted be Scots pine.

-10. Grass and competing vegetation must be controlled around the trees annually as required.
+10. You must control grass and competing vegetation around the trees annually as required.

 11. Planting cannot take place within the vicinity of overhead wires, within 20 m of the railway line(s) or within 60 m of neighbouring dwellings.
 The maximum distance from the livestock shed to the tree belt is 50m.